A Real Lemon Party

 June 3, 2011

 I feel badly for people who live in Danielson.
 Ever since The Karate Kid, everyone must say the name of the town like “Daniel-san!”
 And that must be annoying.
-Almost as annoying as the fact that Danielson isn’t even a real town but rather a part of Killingly.
+Almost as annoying as the fact that Danielson isn’t even a real town but is instead the downtown part of Killingly.
 Actually, it’s a borough of Killingly, one of the very few true boroughs in the state.

 I know, I know, you don’t care.
 You came here to read about a very old lemon tree.
 I stopped by Logee’s on my way home from a conference in Boston, not really knowing what to expect beyond a typical garden center with greenhouses.
 And in a way, that’s all Logee’s is.
 Except that its not.